nextflow-io/nextflow/docs/google.md

 ```

 :::{warning}
-The Google Storage path needs to contain at least sub-directory.
-Don't use only the
+The Google Storage path needs to contain at least one sub-directory (e.g. `gs://my-bucket/work` rather than
-bucket name e.g. `gs://my-bucket`.
+`gs://my-bucket`).
 :::

-### Quotas
+### Limitations

-Compute resources in Google Cloud are subject to [resource quotas](https://cloud.google.com/compute/quotas) which may affect your ability to run pipelines at scale.
+- Compute resources in Google Cloud are subject to [resource quotas](https://cloud.google.com/compute/quotas), which may affect your ability to run pipelines at scale.
 You can request quota increases, and your quotas may automatically increase over time as you use the platform.
 In particular, GPU quotas are initially set to 0, so you must explicitly request a quota increase in order to use GPUs.
-Initially you can request an increase to 1 GPU at a time, and after one billing cycle you may be able to increase it further.
+You can initially request an increase to 1 GPU at a time, and after one billing cycle you may be able to increase it further.

-### Limitations

 - Currently it's not possible to specify a disk type different from the default one assigned
   by the service depending on the chosen instance type.

 ### Troubleshooting

-- Make sure to have enabled Compute Engine API, Life Sciences API and Cloud Storage Service in the
+- Make sure to enable the Compute Engine API, Life Sciences API and Cloud Storage API in the
   [APIs & Services Dashboard](https://console.cloud.google.com/apis/dashboard) page.

 - Make sure to have enough compute resources to run your pipeline in your project
   [Quotas](https://console.cloud.google.com/iam-admin/quotas) (i.e. Compute Engine CPUs,
   Compute Engine Persistent Disk, Compute Engine In-use IP addresses, etc).

-- Make sure your security credentials allows you to access any Google Storage bucket
+- Make sure your security credentials allow you to access any Google Storage bucket
   where input data and temporary files are stored.

-- Check the directory `google/` created in the task work directory (in the bucket storage) created
+- When a job fails, you can check the `google/` directory in the task work directory (in the bucket storage),
-  when on job failure and containing useful information of the job execution.
-The creation
+  which contains useful information about the job execution.
-  can be enabled as default setting the option `google.lifeSciences.debug = true` in the
+  To enable the creation of this directory, set `google.lifeSciences.debug = true` in the
-  Nextflow config file
+  Nextflow config.

-- Enable the optional SSH daemon in the job VM using the option `google.lifeSciences.sshDaemon = true`
+- You can enable the optional SSH daemon in the job VM by setting `google.lifeSciences.sshDaemon = true` in the Nextflow config.

-- Make sure you are choosing a `location` where  [Cloud Life Sciences API is available](https://cloud.google.com/life-sciences/docs/concepts/locations),
+- Make sure you are choosing a `location` where the [Cloud Life Sciences API is available](https://cloud.google.com/life-sciences/docs/concepts/locations),
-  and a `region` or `zone` where [Compute Engine is available](https://cloud.google.com/compute/docs/regions-zones/).
+  and a `region` or `zone` where the [Compute Engine API  is available](https://cloud.google.com/compute/docs/regions-zones/).